j4zzcat/viewport/README.md

 * [MpegTS Player](https://github.com/xqq/mpegts.js) which is a video player that supports livestream FLV.
 It is used to play the specified RTPS/S streams through the SRS Media Server.
-* [index.html](src/viewport/src/app/templates) which is a simple web page that is rendered once by the server and binds all views together.
+* [index.html](src/viewport/src/app/templates) which is a simple web page that is rendered once by the server and binds all the views together.

 On the server side:
 * [Viewport Reflector](src/reflector) which is a simple livestream reflector server.
-This server uses the excellent node-based [Unifi Protect Library](https://github.com/hjdhjd/unifi-protect) to reflect the livestream off of a Unifi Protect Controller and onto the Viewport Player, over Web Socket.
+This server uses the excellent node-based [Unifi Protect Library](https://github.com/hjdhjd/unifi-protect) to reflect the livestream off of a Unifi Protect Controller and onto the Viewport Player, over Web Sockets.
 * [SRS Media Server](https://github.com/ossrs/srs) which is used to quickly transcode RTPS/S livestreams into HTTP-FLV for the MpegTS Player.
 * [Viewport](src/viewport) which provides CLI and orchestrates the execution of all the parts.